ashaffer/redux-ephemeral/Readme.md

   * `destroyEphemeral(key)` - Destroy the chunk of ephemeral state specified by `key`

 This library can be used directly in components, but it is intended to be a low-level library that is consumed by a higher-level local state abstraction.
 Check out [virtex-local](https://github.com/ashaffer/virtex-local) for such an example.

+It also exports two helper functions:

+  * `lookup(state, key)` - Takes the state map and returns the value for the local state at `key`.
+  * `isEphemeral(action)` - Check whether or not an action is an ephemeral action.

 ## License